RyanLilleyman/SketchPad/README.md

 ## How to Use

+Click the live link underneath About!
+Or,
-1. Clone the repository or download the zip file.
+1. Clone the repository .
 2. Open the `index.html` file in your browser.
 3. Start drawing!
 Click and drag your mouse over the grid to color the cells.
 The longer you press, the brighter the stars will shine.